 - Is It Something You Eat?: Pencroff.
 Surrounded by the wonders of nature, his interests are still primarily culinary.

-- Misplaced Vegetation / Misplaced Wildlife : Lincoln Island has almost implausible levels of biodiversity and has species that couldn't realistically exist in the latitude it's supposed to lie in.
-This was something already noted by Verne's contemporaries.
-His answer ?
-A wink, followed by a 19. century version of the MST3K Mantra slash Rule of Cool argument.
+- Misplaced Vegetation / Misplaced Wildlife: Lincoln Island has frankly implausible levels of biodiversity and has species that couldn't realistically exist in the latitude it's supposed to lie in.
+This was something that even Verne's contemporaries noticed.
+His answer?
+A wink, followed by a 19th-century version of the MST3K Mantra slash Rule of Cool argument.

 - The Remnant: Nemo's origin reveals that he is an exiled Indian prince still fighting the Sepoy Rebellion and hating the British.